Skyshader77/Lacryma-Hydra/chapter16-2.typ

 He waved his hand.

 "So it is true.
 You have deserted us.
 Heed my warning then.
 The Magi must be destroyed.
-Stand in my way, and you will see that I have learned from my mistakes," said Alexander.
+Stand in my way, and you will see that I have learned from my mistakes," said Sixtus.

 "The disciple bluffs in front of the Goddess.
 Return to Metarexia, First Cardinal while you still can.
 This time, I will not grant you the privilege of mercy."

 She stood up.
 From the depths of sorcerous bruise, a light dissipated the clouds around her.
 The fool.
 He would dare test her resolve.
 Serpents of thunder were conjured from his palms, the Lost Spells of Iruel.
 She cursed, her lips pronouncing cants of flames.
 Her wings emerged.
 Roaring dragonheads manifested from her body, colliding with his lightning.
 Explosions rippled through the firmament.
 A never-ending rain-world started beneath them.

 As their spells watered down, they stood before each other as they did a millennium ago.
-Alexander shed his clothes.
+Sixtus shed his clothes.
 Tattoos of forgone scriptures from the incantations of Ulmar to the Grimoire of Red were plastered all over his tall frame.
 They shimmied, a hydra of thunderbolts enveloped his being.
 She trusted with a blood lance.
 The impact sent her barreling in the sky.
 Jolts of pain seared her abdomen and her legs.
-With mesmerizing agility, Alexander leaped after all, his left hand grabbing her by the throat.
+With mesmerizing agility, Sixtus leaped after all, his left hand grabbing her by the throat.
 His right hand formed a blood blade that flirted with her throat.

-"The student has surpassed the master," simply said Alexander.
+"The student has surpassed the master," simply said Sixtus.

 "So you would slay your mentor like the Magi before you," rasped Serena.